J8rgen/Autohotkey-scripts/README.md

 1. Make sure you have [AutoHotkey](https://www.autohotkey.com/) installed.
 2. Clone or download this repository.
 3. Edit the script to set your desired screenshot save path.
-4. Run the script
-5. It is recommended to change the Image Properties in MS Paint to something small like 10x10 to avoid white borders in your screenshots.
+4. It is recommended to change the Image Properties in MS Paint to something small like 10x10 to avoid white borders in your screenshots.

 <br>